PROTEOMICS - Clinical Applications

 Mathematical and chemical equations are to be written in the manuscript at the place in which they belong and should be marked by Arabic numerals in parentheses in the right margin in the order of their appearance.

 Abbreviations are hindrances to a reader working in a field other than that of the author, and to abstractors.
-Therefore, their use should be restricted to a minimum.
-Abbreviations should be introduced only when repeatedly used.
+Therefore, their use should be restricted to a minimum and introduced only when repeatedly used.
+Section 9 at the end of these instructions contains the list of standard abbreviations that may be used without definition anywhere in the paper, including in the title and keywords.
+Nonstandard abbreviations must be written in full when first used and included in the list of abbreviations of the manuscript.
 Abbreviations used only in a table or a figure may be defined in the legend.
-Standard abbreviations may be used in the title and keywords.
-If nonstandard abbreviations are used in the Abstract they should be defined in the Abstract, in the list of abbreviations of the manuscript as well as when first used in the body of the paper.
+If nonstandard abbreviations are used in the Abstract they should be defined in the Abstract, in the list of abbreviations of the manuscript as well as when first used in the body of the paper. .

 7.14 Sharing of materials

-All materials and reagents that are not commercially available (antibodies, cell lines, constructs, etc., but not clinical samples) and associated protocols detailed in manuscripts published in Proteomics Clinical Applications are to be freely available to academic researchers in a timely manner upon request.
-The authors agree to this condition when they submit a manuscript to Proteomics Clinical Applications.
+With manuscript submission to Proteomics Clinical Applications, all authors agree that all described materials and reagents that are not commercially available (antibodies, cell lines, constructs, etc., but not clinical samples) and associated protocols are to be freely available to academic researchers in a timely manner upon request.

 8 Proofs and reprintsBefore publication authors will be sent a link to access their proofs via e-mail together with instructions and a reprint order form.
 The proofs should be carefully corrected following the instructions.
 In particular, authors should answer any editing queries.
 Please return proof corrections as instructed.